damianhakert/damianhakert.github.io/source/handbook/benefits/index.md

 In the unfortunate event that a GitLab team member passes away, GitLab will provide a $10,000 lump sum to anyone of their choosing.
 This can be a spouse, partner, family member, friend, or charity.
+   * For US based employees of GitLab Inc., this benefit is replaced by the [Basic Life Insurance](#basic-life-ins) that is offered through TriNet.
+   * For all other team members, the following conditions apply:
-The team member needs to have been with GitLab for at least one month, and must have indicated in writing to whom the money should be transferred.
-For part-time team members, the lump sum is calculated pro-rata, so for example for a team member that works for GitLab 50% of the time, the lump sum would be $5,000.
+      * The team member needs to have been with GitLab for at least one month, and
+      * The team member must have indicated in writing to whom the money should be transferred.
+      * For part-time team members, the lump sum is calculated pro-rata, so for example for a team member that works for GitLab 50% of the time, the lump sum would be $5,000.

 ## Specific to US based employees <a name="us-specific-benefits"></a>